The importance of having gratitude for being happy has been said so often that it can quickly become a cliché.

 The only way to dissolve into this gratitude is identifying who you are with the mind and you won’t identify with those cravings that the mind obsessives over.

-The last thing you want to do is act as if you the mind does not have any wants, needs, desires and ambitions.
+The last thing you want to do is act as if your the mind does not have any wants, needs, desires and ambitions.

 If you try to go against the “what is” of the natural state of the way your mind functions, then you will suppress what the mind really wants, which will in return cause more damage.

-Being peaceful does not mean that the mind no longer wants, it means periodically realizing what does not need anything, which is the now.
+Being peaceful does not mean that the mind no longer wants, it means periodically realizing that which does not need anything, which is the now.
 Instead of being trapped forever in what the mind wants, you take a break from the mind.

 Gratitude cannot be a desire, it is an authentic part of your being, not something that you strive for or that you can acquire sometime in the future.

-This means that when the mind wants something spontaneously like delicious food, a person, material success, money to allow the mind/body to go after it without feeling like the mind should not be wanting or desiring said thing.
+This means that when the mind wants something spontaneously (like delicious food, a person, material success, money) one should allow the mind/body to go after it without feeling like the mind should not be wanting or desiring said thing.

 However, peace happens when you take a break and give the mind a rest.
 Gratitude as being is the only genuine contentment that there is.

-So when your mind desires just be aware of it, because the moment that your aware of your thinking that awareness is the break itself, it is the rest itself.
+So when your mind desires, just be aware of it, because the moment that you are aware of your thinking, that awareness is the break itself, it is the rest itself.
 That awareness is you.